-If the thread is not correctly inserted through the tension-adjusting spring of the bobbin case, it may cause incorrect thread tension (page 29).
+Make sure that the thread is correctly inserted through the tension-adjusting spring of the bobbin case.
+If it is not inserted, reinsert the thread.

 Tension-adjusting spring

 The order that the bobbin thread should be passed through the bobbin case is indicated by marks around the bobbin case.
 Be sure to thread the machine as indicated.